 - You exceeded the maximum recipients.

 After reaching one of these limits, users can't send new messages for up to 24 hours.
 However, they can still access their Google Workspace account, get incoming email, and use their other Google services.
-After this suspension period, sending limits are reset and users can resume sending mail.
+After the suspension period, sending limits are reset and users can resume sending mail.